Peilong/peilong-website/content/courses/cs121/policy.md

 ## Statement on Disability

+Full statement can be found at [link](https://elizabethtown-my.sharepoint.com/:w:/g/personal/ouimetc_etown_edu/EfZ-QooKt_VPjgwsWJz230wB3Rb6CIHsPvE0xuqWCpr-UA?e=4%3acZzjpW&at=9).
 Elizabethtown College welcomes otherwise qualified students with disabilities to participate in all of its courses, programs, services, and activities.
 If you have a documented disability and would like to request accommodations in order to access course material, activities, or requirements, please contact the Director of Disability Services, Lynne Davies, by phone (361-1227) or e-mail daviesl@etown.edu.
 If your documentation meets the college’s documentation guidelines, you will be given a letter from Disability Services for each of your professors.
 Students experiencing certain documented temporary conditions, such as post-concussive symptoms, may also qualify for temporary academic accommodations and adjustments.
 As early as possible in the semester, set up an appointment to meet with the instructor to discuss the academic adjustments specified in your accommodations letter as they pertain to my class.

+## COVID-related Expectations

+All students are expected to adhere to the established community expectations around safety, including: daily digital health reporting, physical distancing, proper wearing of facial coverings within buildings and classrooms and when within six feet of individuals outdoors, frequent handwashing, and participation in cleaning and sanitizing protocols as requested.
+You will be turned away from class if you do not have a face covering.
+Students diagnosed with a health condition that precludes mask wearing can contact Lynne Davies in Disability Services (daviesl@etown.edu) to request remote learning as a reasonable accommodation.

+If you are exhibiting any symptoms of COVID or fail to pass the daily health screen, do not come to class.
+Failure to adhere to the established community expectations around safety will result in notification of Campus Security and application of the student conduct process for failure to comply, endangering the well-being of others, and/or disorderly conduct.
+The student code of conduct applies also to participation in all virtual activities, including Zoom sessions and discussion boards

 ## Statement on Religious Observances